 “Commitment to a type of meditation is necessary in order to reap the full benefits.
 Indeed, it's essential to find a personal meditation style that you're comfortable with.”

-Ten-day silent retreats where you can learn and develop the technique of Vipassana meditation have become popular recently.
+Ten-day silent retreats where you can develop the Vipassana meditation technique are popular.
 Communication of any kind during these events is usually strictly prohibited.
 It’s recommended that if you want to try a ten-day retreat that you already have a basic knowledge of meditation and have experience in sustaining long periods of quiet and calm.

 Ideal for those who want to boost compassion, happiness and productivity.